Setting up an easy meal prep routine on the weekend or during the week can completely make your healthy eating dreams for the week come true!

 Wash any fruit that I will be using in the yogurts.
 Also store away out of sight so it does not go missing during the week. *wink

-Grill enough for salad throughout the week, soup (if chicken will be included) and as dinner for at least 2 nights.
+Grill enough for salad throughout the week, tortilla wraps, soup (if chicken will be included) and as dinner for at least 2 nights.

 Make sure there are plenty of fresh vegetables in the fridge, washed and ready to go.

 I really like doing a vegetable barley soup.
 It is ready in about 20 minutes and will last for days!
 The box comes with two different recipes on it and both are delicious!

 Cut veggies for salmon/fish sides.

-Decide how to use the extra chicken you cooked for dinner and prep it!(can be made into chicken tacos, any type of chicken casserole, throw a sauce on top, cook with pasta, etc.) Prep a sauce, make the casserole, soup or chicken taco meat so that you can reheat or just add the finishing touches the night that you will be eating it.
+Therefore, I will usually prep a sauce, make a casserole, soup or chicken taco meat so that I can reheat or just add finishing touches to the meal the night that I will be eating it.